 After about 70 miles of trail running, here’s how the Agravic GTX compares to the Skychaser GTX:

 - Grip: The Agravic features a significant increase in the number of lugs that make contact with the ground compared the the Skychaser.
 Each Agravic lug is also noticably more shallow than what the Skychaser was equipped with.
 The sole is still made of Continental rubber, which delivers excellent grip on it’s own, but the extra spread of rubber contact on the ground by way of more lugs easily earns the Agravics the title of best gripping shoe we have ever tested.
+A side and top view show the cushioning, drop and toebox width on the Agravic.

 - Cushioning: While the Skychaser used Adidas’ fantastic Boost cushioning in a way very similiar to the Agravic, the extra lugs and increase contact with the ground made the Agravics feel like they were taking better advantage of the cushioning.
 Run these two side-by-side and it’s clear the Agravic is a platform designed more for endurance and distance and less exclusively on speed.
+A view of the Agravic’s superb Continental grip.
+More lugs and ground contact, however, mean less trail feel.

 - Trail Feel: A byproduct of the Agravic’s additional usage of cushioning is very large drop in trail feel and response.
 The Skychaser has so much trail feel and response, a runner could about sense the change in the color of the dirt.
 Comparatively speaking, the Agravics really lack in this department.
+This type of wet, muddy and even snowy environment is where the Agravic GTX does it’s best work.
+The waterproofing works perfect in these situations.

 - Brilliant Design Features: Here’s what I love most about the Agravic.
 Certain details on the shoe have obviously had loads of thought put into the design.
 The tongue, for example, is cut and attached to the upper in a way that prevents it from sliding down the to the side of your foot during usage.
 This is something that has annoyed me with almost every running shoe I have ever run in, and the Agravic is the first shoe to eliminate that slide completely.
 It’s a clever, well executed design that’s apparent in many other places.